andriivasylenkoml/statistical-research-methods/README.md

 > **t test example**
 >
 >You want to know whether the mean petal length of iris flowers differs according to their species.
 You find two different species of irises growing in a garden and measure 25 petals of each species.
-You can test the difference between these two groups using a t test and null and alterative hypotheses.
+You can test the difference between these two groups using a t test and null and alternative hypotheses.
 >- The null hypothesis (H0) is that the true difference between these group means is zero.
 >- The alternate hypothesis (Ha) is that the true difference is different from zero.